 Recent presence

-Blood is more invasive and reserved for medical, toxicological, or official settings.
-It can provide more direct information about recent presence.
+Blood is more invasive and reserved for medical, toxicological, or official contexts.
+It can provide more direct information on recent presence.

 Hair